Camawama/colorful-lighting/README.md

 <details>
 <summary><b>Supported &amp; tested mods</b> (click to expand)</summary>

-*   **[Embeddium](https://github.com/FiniteReality/embeddium)**: Fully compatible and a **requirement**.
+*   **[Embeddium](https://github.com/FiniteReality/embeddium)**: Fully compatible and recommended, but **no longer required**: colored lighting now works with vanilla rendering too.
 *   **[Starlight](https://github.com/PaperMC/Starlight)**: Works seamlessly with Starlight.
 *   **[True Darkness](https://github.com/grondag/darkness)**: Compatible with True Darkness.
-*   **[Oculus](https://github.com/Asek3/Oculus)**: Colorful Lighting ships a shaderpack auto-patcher (similar to Euphoria Patches).
-On startup it scans your `shaderpacks` folder and creates a patched `<Pack> + ColorfulLighting` copy of every recognized pack.
-Select that copy in the Oculus shader GUI and the Colored Light Engine stays enabled; unpatched packs still disable the engine automatically.
-Run `/cl patchshaders` to re-scan without restarting, or set `autoPatchShaderpacks = false` in the client config to opt out.
-Unknown packs that read the lightmap through standard `gl_MultiTexCoord1` patterns still get the compatibility decode (correct light levels, no rainbow artifacts), just without the color tint.
+*   **[Oculus](https://github.com/Asek3/Oculus)**: Colorful Lighting ships a two-tier shader patcher.
+Specific shader packs get a **dedicated patch applied automatically as the pack loads**: currently the Complementary family (including Euphoria Patches) and the BSL family (v8 through v10, plus forks like Insanity).
+Just select the pack in the Oculus shader GUI and colored lighting works; no patched copy needed.
+Every other pack falls back to the generic auto-patcher (similar to Euphoria Patches): run `/cl patchshaders` to scan your `shaderpacks` folder and create a patched `<Pack> + ColorfulLighting` copy of every recognized pack, then select that copy in the shader GUI.
+Set `autoPatchShaderpacks = true` in the client config to run the scan automatically on every startup.
+Unpatched packs still disable the engine automatically, and unknown packs that read the lightmap through standard `gl_MultiTexCoord1` patterns still get the compatibility decode (correct light levels, no rainbow artifacts), just without the color tint.
 *   **Dynamic Light Mods**: Most dynamic light mods now work ([Sodium Dynamic Lights](https://modrinth.com/mod/sodium-dynamic-lights), [Torcy](https://www.curseforge.com/minecraft/mc-mods/torcy), [AtomicStryker's Dynamic Lights](https://github.com/AtomicStryker/atomicstrykers-minecraft-mods)).
 [Lively Lighting](https://github.com/Camawama/LivelyLighting) is the recommended companion: it is the only dynamic light mod that also works with `filters.json` and `entities.json` entries, and dynamic sources emit light with their configured color (the lingering-light bug is fixed).
 *   **[Wakes: Reforged](https://www.curseforge.com/minecraft/mc-mods/wakes-reforged)**: Works perfectly with wakes and tints them accordingly.
 *   **[Flywheel](https://github.com/Engine-Room/Flywheel) / [Create](https://github.com/Creators-of-Create/Create)**: Flywheel-rendered objects (Create contraptions, etc.) render with colorful lighting since Colorful Lighting 2.4.0.
 Supported versions: Flywheel `1.0.0-beta-214` through `1.0.8` with Create `6.0.x` (tested with Flywheel 1.0.5).
 OpenGL 4.5 is **no longer required**; on older GPUs and drivers (down to and below GL 4.3, including GL 4.1 Macs) the mod automatically falls back to a buffer-texture path instead of crashing.
 Ponder scenes also work fine, with no more red tint issue.
 *   **[Valkyrien Skies](https://github.com/ValkyrienSkies/Valkyrien-Skies-2)**: Colored lighting renders on ships, including dynamic light sources moving between ships and the world. *Recently added and still being tested; please report any issues.*
+*   **[Epic Fight](https://www.curseforge.com/minecraft/mc-mods/epic-fight-mod)**: Patched player and mob models (zombies, skeletons, players, etc.) render with correct colored lighting instead of appearing dark.
+*   **HBM's Nuclear Tech Modernized**: Machines render with full colored lighting and no striped light glitches.
+If a future HBM update changes its shaders, the compat auto-disables and falls back to plain correct brightness.
+*   **[Flerovium](https://modrinth.com/mod/flerovium)**: Held and dropped items, and the block-breaking cracks overlay, render with correct lighting instead of appearing dark.
+*   **[AsyncParticles](https://modrinth.com/mod/asyncparticles)**: Particles render with correct colored lighting instead of appearing dark.
+*   **Flopper**: The fluid inside floppers renders with correct lighting.

+> The Epic Fight, HBM, Flerovium, AsyncParticles and Flopper compats are recent additions; please report any issues.

 </details>